vlarobbyk/opencv-tinker-board/README.md

 ![OpenCV logo](./images/LogoOpenCV2.png)  ![OpenCV logo](./images/TinkerBoard.png)

-How to install OpenCV 4.2 with Python (Berryconda) and C++ Support In this tutorial, we will provide some directions for installing [OpenCV 4.2](https://opencv.org/release/opencv-4-2-0/) (C++, Python 2.7 and Python 3.5 using [Berryconda](https://github.com/vlarobbyk/berryconda) on Tinker  Operating System on [Tinker Board](https://www.asus.com/us/Single-Board-Computer/Tinker-Board/).
-We will also provide a sample code that shows how to use the [ELP USB Camera Module] (https://www.amazon.com/ELP-Camera-megapixel-Fisheye-machine/dp/B01HD1V3UO).
+How to install OpenCV 4.2 with Python (Berryconda) and C++ Support In this tutorial, we will provide some directions for installing [OpenCV 4.2](https://opencv.org/release/opencv-4-2-0/) (C\+\+, Python 2.7 and Python 3.5 using [Berryconda](https://github.com/vlarobbyk/berryconda) on Tinker  Operating System on [Tinker Board](https://www.asus.com/us/Single-Board-Computer/Tinker-Board/).
+We will also provide a sample code that shows how to use the [ELP USB Camera Module](https://www.amazon.com/ELP-Camera-megapixel-Fisheye-machine/dp/B01HD1V3UO).

+This repository also provides three sample codes to test the installation: a simple video capture code for C++ and Python, and a shape and color recognizer using [Hu Moments](https://www.learnopencv.com/shape-matching-using-hu-moments-c-python/) (C\+\+).

 ## Step 1: Update OS packages
 ```